Lane 2889, Jinke Road, Pudong New District Suite 904, Building E, Chamtime Plaza, No. 6,, Shanghai China 201203

 Prior to practicing law, Mr. Gray was a software engineer and project manager, where he developed adaptive language, music, and mathematics learning software.
 Mr. Gray also developed collaborative legal English learning software and program environments designed for Chinese judges and attorneys.

-Mr. Gray was recognized as a top patent practitioner in 2020 by IAM Patent 1000 – The World’s Leading Patent Practitioners and in the 2021 and 2022 editions of IAM Strategy 300: The World's Leading IP Strategists.
+Mr. Gray was recognized as a top patent practitioner in 2020, 2021 and 2022 by IAM Patent 1000 – The World’s Leading Patent Practitioners and in the 2021 and 2022 editions of IAM Strategy 300: The World's Leading IP Strategists.
 He was recognized by The Best Lawyers in America® in 2023 for Patent Law.
 Mr. Gray was also recognized as a Colorado "Rising Star" in the area of Intellectual Property by Super Lawyers magazine in 2013.

 Insights View All